[Hope in the dark – A God who never gives up]

 If the only unforgivable sin is rejection of God, then even suicide can to be forgiven.
 If you believe–like some do–that this can’t be true because a person would have no time to repent, let me explain why I don’t agree with this outlook.
 Because God is merciful, He never stops working, not even in our stubbornness, and our continual rejection of Him.
 Being that God Himself created time, He’s not bound by time.
 He’s the Alpha and the Omega: The beginning and the end.
 (Revelation 1:8) I imagine He knows how to use the time He gives each of us with expert precision, even to our very last breath.

-The truth is we just don’t know what happens in those final minutes, or even after that final breath is taken.
+The truth is, we just don’t know what happens in those final minutes, or even after that final breath is taken.
 (Yes, even after death.)
 In fact, scientific studies show that brain activity can continue for more than ten minutes after death.
 What happens in those minutes, only God knows.
 Based on my knowledge of His great mercy however, I have an inkling He’ll be in the details.
 If nothing is impossible for God, His own creation is surely no great challenge, and He can speak even into the darkest of places.
-He spoke light into the darkness after all.
-(Genesis 1:3)
+He spoke light into the darkness after all (Genesis 1:3).

 Not convinced that God never gives up?
 I’d encourage you to read through the Old Testament, focusing specifically on the stubbornness of the Israelites, and what Scripture reveals about God’s character.
 (I’m a word person, so I pick up on specific words.)
 At times Scripture will point out how saddened and hurt God was by their behavior.
 You should be amazed, if not stunned at God’s love and patience, and left shaking your head at the disobedience and defiance of the Israelites.
-(If it’s difficult to see this due to how harshly God dealt with them, again you need to focus more on their behavior.
+(If it’s difficult to see this due to how harshly God had to deal with them, again you need to focus more on their behavior.
 You also need to remember the bigger picture.)
 This is only the first part of the story.

 Again, God’s mercy can be seen in Jesus on the cross as He says to His accusers (Those who were the very reason he was pinned to the cross.)
 “Father forgive them, for they know not what they do.”
 (Luke 23:34) It’s important we understand that Jesus’ prayer, “Father, forgive them,” doesn’t mean that everyone at the cross was forgiven that day—not without repentance and faith.
 It does however mean that Jesus wanted forgiveness, even for those who were responsible for putting him to death—after all, this was the reason He willingly faced death on the cross.
-Jesus is that way to God and forgiveness, the truth and the light of our world.
+Jesus is that way to God and forgiveness– the truth and the light of our world.
 (John 14:6) The words “Father, forgive them” shows us this unchangeable, and merciful heart of God.

 Before I conclude my look at God’s mercy, and how it’s possible for God to forgive and rescue someone even in the case of a suicidal death, another wonderful example of God’s mercy is in God’s response to Jonah as he becomes angry with God for not destroying Nineveh.
 Jonah had tried to run from what God was calling him to do, which was to deliver God’s message to the people of Nineveh–because Jonah knew that God was merciful, and that He would inevitably forgive them.
 Jonah clearly had a problem with this, and became angry with God when Nineveh received the message, responded to it, and God had mercy on them.